AJsVoices/the-clandestine-providence/Shorts/monster-contest.md

 6. Nox prays to the universe to save Alex
 7. Their next dream Nox doesn't remember him or what happened

 The air no longer whispered the singular word as I hugged my good friend good-bye.
 His ice blue eyes sparkled as we waved and the world shimmered and I rubbed my eyes to clear the dream from them.
 It was morning - time to get to school.
 My roommates were still asleep as I hurried through my routine.
 I wasn't going to be late, but I hurried none-the-less.
-Being late meant extra time, and extra time made me cry
+Being late meant extra time, and extra time made me cry.

+I was early to class behind the orange door - Mr. Garrett's class.
+I was his only student.
+He wasn't even there yet as I pushed the orange door open.
+The door creaked only a little and I knew where to stop it before the sound alerted anyone

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjgyMDk1NDg3LC0xNTMwOTE5MzU0LDg3Mj
-gyNDc2NCwtMTQ4MjIxNzQzLDY3MjIyMDM4NywtNjM5Mjk3NjU3
-LC0zNjE5NTYxMDUsLTEzOTU3ODkwMzQsMTc4ODYwODIzMl19
+eyJoaXN0b3J5IjpbLTg1OTg0NjczOSwtMTUzMDkxOTM1NCw4Nz
+I4MjQ3NjQsLTE0ODIyMTc0Myw2NzIyMjAzODcsLTYzOTI5NzY1
+NywtMzYxOTU2MTA1LC0xMzk1Nzg5MDM0LDE3ODg2MDgyMzJdfQ
+==
 -->